Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Distribution Estimation

 \subsection{Bayesian Inference}

 The Bayesian view of neural networks~\cite{mackay1992practical, neal1995bayesian} offers a mathematically grounded framework to produce a distribution for the end task.
-From a Bayesian perspective, we have a prior over possible model parameters $p(\theta)$, a likelihood of the data $p(D | \theta)$, and we can use the expected posterior prediction as the final prediction distribution:

-In practice, the integral over $\theta$ is intractable.
-We can consider approximating it by Monte Carlo sampling~\cite{metropolis1949monte} $\theta$ from an approximated posterior $p(\theta | D) \propto p(D|\theta)p(\theta) $ and then averaging their outputs. where $\theta_i$ is one of the $k$ models sampled from the posterior $p(\theta | D)$.
-The calculation of the real posterior $p(\theta | D)$ is also intractable and there are multiple ways to approximate the model parameters sampling from the posterior.
-In this work, we consider two simple and empirically effective methods described below.
+From a Bayesian perspective, we have a prior over possible models $p(\theta)$, a likelihood of the data $p(D | \theta)$, and we can use the expected posterior prediction as the final prediction distribution: In practice, the integral over $\theta$ is intractable.
+We can approximate it by Monte Carlo sampling~\cite{metropolis1949monte} $\theta$ from an approximated posterior $p(\theta | D) \propto p(D|\theta)p(\theta) $ and then averaging their outputs. where $\theta_i$ is one of the $k$ models sampled from the posterior $p(\theta | D)$.
+The calculation of the real posterior $p(\theta | D)$ is also intractable and there are multiple ways to approximate the model parameters sampled from the posterior.
+In this work, we consider two simple and empirically effective methods.

-\paragraph{Deep Ensemble.} The ensemble of neural networks~\cite{lakshminarayanan2017simple} has an intuitive Bayesian interpretation: network initialization is sampling a model from the prior $p(\theta)$ and network training is maximizing the data likelihood $p(D | \theta)$.
-Therefore, sampling $k$ models from posterior $p(\theta | D)$ can be approximated by training the network with $k$ different network initializations and training example ordering.
+\paragraph{Deep Ensemble.} The ensemble of neural networks~\cite{lakshminarayanan2017simple} has an intuitive Bayesian interpretation: network initialization is a sample from the prior $p(\theta)$ and network training is maximizing the data likelihood $p(D | \theta)$.
+Hence, sampling $k$ models from posterior $p(\theta | D)$ can be approximated by training $k$ models with different initialization and example ordering.

 \paragraph{Monte Carlo Dropout.} Sampling models by ensemble is computationally expensive because in total, $k$ models need to be trained, and even training one single model is already expensive for some tasks.
 Alternatively, \citet{pmlr-v48-gal16} proposed an efficient method that directly draws the samples by making $k$ stochastic forward passes with dropout in one single fully trained neural network.
 Loosely speaking, this is similar to obtaining samples by adding noise to a fully trained network~\cite{srivastava2014dropout}: $p(\hat{y} | x, \theta_i) = p(\hat{y} | x, \theta + \sigma_i)$.
-The method was shown to have good performances on neural network uncertainty estimation and we refer the readers to the original paper for a detailed theoretic description of the Monte Carlo Dropout.
+The method was shown to have good performances on neural network uncertainty estimation, and we refer the readers to the original paper for a detailed theoretic description.